 Locally produced map of Raseborg

 The map has been produced almost entirely by local businesses.
 In addition to this project, the tourist office collaborates this summer with several other local young entrepreneurs.
-The local Instagrammer Nina Rantala handles both Visit Raseborg’s and Raseborg town’s Instagram accounts during the summer and brings with her a fresh point of view as a newly moved local.
+The local Instagrammer Nina Sointu handles both Visit Raseborg’s and Raseborg town’s Instagram accounts during the summer and brings with her a fresh point of view as a newly moved local.
 The young filmmaker Nooah Riijärvi will be producing nine videos picturing Raseborg’s villages and towns, two introducing the rich world of local food producers, and two showing the nature wonders of Raseborg.

 The map is now being handed out in our information points, restaurants, guest harbors and cafés.